dotSynergy/website/README.md

 # website
 yet another personal website

-currently self hosted on my rpi at [dotsynergy.ddns.net](dotsynergy.ddns.net)
+currently self hosted on my rpi at [dotsynergy.lol](dotsynergy.lol)

 This is free and unencumbered software released into the public domain.